humdrum-tools/humdrum-documentation/guide/ch13/index.md

 grep -v ^= waltz | timebase -t 1. > 3rd_beat
 ```

-Note that the use of **grep** here is essential in order to eliminate
+Note that the use of <span class="unix">grep</span> here is essential in order to eliminate
 barlines.
 The <span class="tool">timebase</span> command resets itself with each barline, so
 time-base durations are calculated from the beginning of the bar.
 When
 barlines are eliminated, <span class="tool">timebase</span> cannot synchronize to the